 Step 3: Key Point & Takeaway #1

-Going further into the blog, we read about how there’s a lot of misunderstanding about down payment needs, especially for the key buyer demographic: millennials.
+Going further into the blog, we read about how there’s a lot of misunderstanding about down payment needs, especially for first-time home buyers.

 Adding data and market insights in your videos is a great way to establish your professionalism and earn the viewer’s trust.